Dr Laura Hodsdon

 - Diversity and inclusion in rural landscapes

 She leads Falmouth's Centre for Heritage, Culture & Society, an interdisciplinary research centre that uses a critical lens to produce impactful research about people’s relationships with past, present and future places and landscapes.
-She was recently Project Lead/UK Principal Investigator on Re:voice, a European Commission Joint Programming Initiative on Cultural Heritage/AHRC-funded research consortium to explore the dynamics and ethics of participation by different groups in national minoritiy cultures’ intangible cultural heritage.
-The results of this research will be published in Routledge's Critical Heritages of Europe series, in an edited volume 'Revoicing Intangible Cultural Heritage: Perspectives from the Margins of Europe' in June 2025.
-She is also currently Co-Applicant on a British Academy Knowledge Frontiers project Intangible: Understanding the socio-cultural dimensions of island population change in Scotland, England, Canada and Japan.
+She was recently Project Lead/UK Principal Investigator on Re:voice, a Joint Programming Initiative on Cultural Heritage/AHRC-funded research project exploring the dynamics and ethics of participation by different groups in national minority cultures’ intangible cultural heritage.
+The results of this research were published in Routledge's Critical Heritages of Europe series, in an edited volume 'Revoicing Intangible Cultural Heritage: Perspectives from the Margins of Europe' in June 2025.
+She is also currently Co-Applicant on a British Academy Knowledge Frontiers project: Intangible: Understanding the socio-cultural dimensions of island population change in Scotland, England, Canada and Japan.

 After a BA in English Literature at the University of York and PhD in Classics at the University of Leeds, she worked in various policy research roles at the Higher Education Academy (now AdvanceHE) before becoming a policy advisor at the University of Oxford specialising in race and gender equality, implicit bias, and professional development for research staff.
-She's also a licensed Springboard trainer and ILM Level 5 certified coach, Equality, Diversity, and Inclusion Associate for AdvanceHE, and has undertaken research consultancy for Trinity College London.
+She's also an ILM Level 5 certified coach.
 She joined Falmouth University in Spring 2018.

 External Links